oomsinsukit/stock-market-kafka/README.md

 - **AWS Crawler**: For automatically discovering and cataloging the structure of the data in S3.
 - **AWS Glue**: For transforming and preparing data for analysis.
 - **AWS Athena**: For querying the data stored in AWS S3 using SQL.
+- **AWS EC2**: For running Kafka brokers and other processing components.

 ## Project Components